AguaClara/floc_app/README.md

 ### Team Members:

-Luke Bowsher (Lead),
+Ethan Stanley (Lead),
-Claudia Buchard,
-Eric Zhang,
+Manvir Chalal,
+Ashwin Char,
+Jacqueline Hui

-### Goals for Fall 2020:
+### Goals for Spring 2022:
 1. Train new members on Github, OpenCV and Python.
-2. Get familiar with scripts written spring semester.
+2. Get familiar with scripts written fall semester.
-3. Use sample images to test code and search for bugs.
-4. Use gradients to improve floc detection.
-5. Update application with graphing.
+3. Go through sample images and classify the floc sizes within the images, use this as the test data set
+4. Run the algorithm on these images and adjust filters based on which ones minimize the error with the test data set calculations
+5. Obtain a new camera, run tests on images with the camera
+6. Update front-end application to make it easier to use and more advanced.

 ### Calendar:
-Lab times/meetings assigned to M/W 12:00-1:00 along with time put in outside of lab.
+Lab times/meetings assigned to Thursday @ 6:00-7:00 PM and Friday @ 3:00-4:00 PM along with time put in outside of lab.

 Week 1: Meet new members, start to look over research from previous semesters.

 Week 2: Get familiar with open CV, start to create tutorials for following semesters.

-Week 3-5: Work on old code.
-Download libraries and do tutorials for OpenCV and PyQt5.
+Week 3-5: Work on classifying images, ordering camera, creating code to go through all images and calculate the error.

 Week 6: Prep for the Symposium.